New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

-As discussed in \cite{schmidt-SKlift}, there are four oldforms in level $Np$ in the old-class of any cusp form $F$ of level $N$ where $(p,N)=1$, which reduces to three for SK lifts.
+As discussed in \cite{schmidt-SKlift}, there are four possible sources of oldforms in level $Np$ in the old-class of any cusp form $F$ of level $N$ where $(p,N)=1$ for the space $\sktwon$, which reduces to three for the space of SK lifts.
 This feature is nicely captured in \thmref{skchar-intro}~(3) given below.
-In fact, there are $3$ or $4$ oldforms in the old class of $F$ according as $F$ is an SK lift or not!
+In fact, if $k \ge 3$, there are three or four oldforms in the old class of $F$ according as $F$ is an SK lift or not!
 This gives a new characterization of SK lifts (cf. \cite{saha-pitale, farmer2013survey}).
-We will also produce an explicit orthonormal basis for the old and new spaces.
-Even though the above information is probably in principle available from the representation theoretic context; we believe that the classical treatment is not, even though desirable\footnote{Ibukiyama, personal communication}; and more importantly such a description is crucial to us.
+We will also produce an explicit orthonormal basis for the old and new spaces for the SK lifts in question.
+Even though the above information is probably in principle available from the representation theoretic context; we believe that the classical treatment is not, even though desirable\footnote{Ibukiyama, personal communication}; and more importantly, such a description is crucial to us.